WolfpackPSS/wolfpackpss.github.io/_posts/2016-11-22-history-of-the-pack-lord-of-undead.md

 The resemblance of the ship's interior to a dark castle was uncanny.

-First the richly furnhished parlour.
+First the richly furnished parlor.
 Then the wooden staircase and cobwebs.
 And now even the cool air rising off the stones of the floors and walls.

 The interior was fabricated for effect.